Farama-Foundation/Minigrid/README.md

 external sprites/textures, and it can run at up to 5800 FPS on a quad-core laptop, which means you can run your experiments faster.

+This environment has been built at the [MILA](https://mila.quebec/en/) as part of the [Baby AI game](https://github.com/maximecb/baby-ai-game) project.

 ## Installation

 Clone this repository and install the other dependencies with `pip3`: